-Following up Task No. 1.17 of the Government's Anti-Corruption Strategy, it is proposed to continue disclosing offers of sales (and, as a new measure, of leases) of state-owned property, if such property becomes useless for the state and no organization unit of public administration is interested in such property.
+Following up Task No. 1.17 of the Government's Anti-Corruption Strategy for the years 2011 and 2012, it is proposed to continue disclosing offers of sales (and, as a new measure, of leases) of state-owned property, if such property becomes useless for the state and no organization unit of public administration is interested in such property.
 This way proved efficient not only in terms of transparency of offers, but also in terms of efficiency of generated revenues.
 Sales and leases of state-owned property lacking transparency are ideal opportunities for corruption practices.
 Higher transparency along with introduction of price competition can eliminate those opportunities.